Magnon Damping as a Probe of Kondo Coupling in Magnetically Ordered Systems

-{\new Due to the coexistence of localized and itinerant 3$d$ electrons, it is not surprising that there is conflicting evidence regarding the microscopic origin of the magnetism in \fgt~\cite{Zhangeaao6791,doi:10.1021/acs.nanolett.1c01661,PhysRevX.12.011022,Deng2018,doi:10.7566/JPSJ.82.124711,PhysRevB.101.201104,PhysRevB.99.094423,PhysRevB.106.L180409}.
+More recently, the unexpected heavy-fermion state has also been observed in certain $d$-electron transition metals, which reside in the intermediate regime between itineracy and localization of $d$ electrons~\cite{PhysRevLett.78.3729,PhysRevLett.85.1052,doi:10.1143/JPSJ.73.2373,PhysRevLett.111.176403,PhysRevLett.116.147001,2011arXiv1103.5073Z,PhysRevLett.124.087202,Kim2022,Zhangeaao6791,doi:10.1021/acs.nanolett.1c01661,PhysRevX.12.011022}.
+Understanding magnetism within the framework of this duality and the applicability of the Kondo-lattice model to such systems are currently active topics of research~\cite{PhysRevLett.78.3729,doi:10.1143/JPSJ.73.2373,PhysRevLett.116.147001,2011arXiv1103.5073Z,PhysRevLett.124.087202,Kim2022,Zhangeaao6791,doi:10.1021/acs.nanolett.1c01661,PhysRevX.12.011022}.
+The van der Waals (vdW) metallic ferromagnet Fe$_3$GeTe$_2$ is one such example material~\cite{Deng2018,fei2018two,PhysRevB.93.144404,PhysRevB.102.161109,Zhangeaao6791,doi:10.1021/acs.nanolett.1c01661,PhysRevX.12.011022}.
+Due to the coexistence of localized and itinerant 3$d$ electrons, there are conflicting reports regarding the microscopic origin of the magnetism in \fgt~\cite{Zhangeaao6791,doi:10.1021/acs.nanolett.1c01661,PhysRevX.12.011022,Deng2018,doi:10.7566/JPSJ.82.124711,PhysRevB.101.201104,PhysRevB.99.094423,PhysRevB.106.L180409}.
 In our earlier work, we have reconciled the debate by showing that the ferromagnetism has a dual origin, with local moments and itinerant electrons contributing to the low-energy spin waves and columnlike continua, respectively~\cite{PhysRevX.12.011022}.
-Moreover, the Kondo coupling between local moments and itinerant electrons has also been reported~\cite{Zhangeaao6791,doi:10.1021/acs.nanolett.1c01661,PhysRevX.12.011022}.
-It can be found that the resistivity curve of \fgt reveals an incoherent-coherent crossover at a characteristic temperature $T^*$, as depicted in Fig.~\ref{fig:sketch}(d) (see also Refs.~\onlinecite{PhysRevX.12.011022,Zhangeaao6791}).
-Below $T^*$, the Kondo-lattice behavior emerges in the magnetic ordering phase, accompanied by the enhancement of Fermi surface volume and effective electron mass~\cite{Zhangeaao6791}.
-Notably, this resistivity behavior aligns with observations in other $d$-electron systems exhibiting a heavy-fermion state~\cite{PhysRevLett.116.147001,PhysRevLett.111.176403,PhysRevLett.85.1052}, but is distinct from either the Kondo-impurity model or the Kondo lattice in $f$-electron systems~[Fig.~\ref{fig:sketch}(d)].
-Our earlier work has also found that the interplay between local moments and itinerant electrons, manifesting as the Kondo screening effect, is enhanced at low temperatures, resulting in a significantly heavier damping of spin waves at 4~K compared to 100~K~\cite{PhysRevX.12.011022}.
-Typically, magnons are well-defined and long-lived at low temperatures, and they gradually lose coherence upon warming due to the thermal fluctuations~\cite{Bayrakci1926}.
-Given the presence of Kondo screening, how do spin excitations evolve with temperature?}
+Moreover, there is accumulating evidence for the Kondo coupling between these two components, such as the Fano resonance feature~\cite{Zhangeaao6791,doi:10.1021/acs.nanolett.1c01661}, large effective electron mass~\cite{Zhangeaao6791,PhysRevB.101.201104,PhysRevB.93.144404}, and the incoherent-coherent crossover in transport and magnetic measurements~\cite{Zhangeaao6791}.
+In particular, the resistivity curve of \fgt reveals a slope change at a characteristic temperature of approximately 90~K, as depicted in Fig.~\ref{fig:sketch}d.
+Below this temperature, the Kondo-lattice behaviour emerges in the magnetic ordering phase, accompanied by the enhancement of Fermi surface volume and effective electron mass~\cite{Zhangeaao6791}.
+Notably, this resistivity behaviour aligns with observations in other $d$-electron systems exhibiting a heavy-fermion state~\cite{PhysRevLett.116.147001,PhysRevLett.111.176403,PhysRevLett.85.1052}, but is distinct from either the Kondo-impurity model or the Kondo lattice in $f$-electron systems~(Fig.~\ref{fig:sketch}d).
+Since our earlier work has indicated that Kondo screening significantly enhances spin-wave damping at 4~K compared to 100~K~\cite{PhysRevX.12.011022}, a question naturally arises: will the damping follow certain scaling behaviour due to the Kondo coupling effect?